BlueBrain/Currentscape/README.rst

 Support
 =======

-We are providing support at the [Gitter](https://gitter.im/BlueBrain/Currentscape) and the [Github issue tracker](https://github.com/BlueBrain/Currentscape/issues).
+We are providing support at the `Gitter <https://gitter.im/BlueBrain/Currentscape>`_ and the `Github issue tracker <https://github.com/BlueBrain/Currentscape/issues>`_.

 Requirements
 ============